Bavispe: History

+Economy

 The population is highly dependent on agriculture and cattle raising.
 Grasses are grown as cattle fodder.
 Beans and corn are also grown for subsistence.
 The cattle herd is sizable with over 11,000 head counted in 2000.

 Attractions

 Part of Los Ajos-Bavispe National Forest Reserve is adjacent.
 This is one of Mexico's oldest protected areas, created almost 70 years ago.
-The reserve was created to preserve eight mountain tops, or "sky islands," and to protect the watersheds of three important Sonoran rivers: the Rio Sonora, the Bavispe River (which is tributary to the Yaqui River), and the San Pedro River.
+The reserve was created to preserve eight mountain tops, or "sky islands," and to protect the watersheds of three important Sonoran rivers: the Rio Sonora, the Bavispe River (which is a tributary to the Yaqui River), and the San Pedro River.